 This YouTube site has short videos on a comparison of the different ukulele sizes and on chords and strumming.

 Links to instrument sites, how to play sites, musicians’ sites – LOTS of links

 This wonderful uke player is practically local, if you consider Langley local and if you ignore the fact that he now lives in the backwoods of Nova Scotia.
 This is the official website of Canada’s `ukulele virtuoso’ James Hill.
-Here you’ll find news updates, audio samples, CD purchasing, photos, calendar, reviews, great links to other performers’ sites, an online press kit and contact information.
+Here you’ll find news updates, audio samples and videos, CD purchasing, an online press kit and contact information.

 The renowned Langley Ukulele Ensemble, where James Hill grew up, has developed a reputation in Canada and abroad for musical excellence.
 You can read about the group, check out their calendar, recordings and photos, and get info about their annual September ukulele conference.

 Instrument repair and construction.
 If your uke needs repair or needs to be tuned up to get better sound out, this person comes highly recommended.
 By appointment only.